This page contains information for partner organisations

 Our programme is a step towards creating a cross-London health and care record, as part of One London.
 The One London model focusses strongly on the delivery of data sharing between providers at the point of care across London to inform and support clinical decision-making and inclusive patient access.

-The shared care record will provide immediate access to important health and care information in as near to real time as feasible, at point of care, for the whole care team.
+The joined-up care record will provide immediate access to important health and care information in as near to real time as feasible, at point of care, for the whole care team.
 Most important information from the main providers of health and care will be real time but in some cases will be updated every 24 hours.

 Access to this summary view will save time and support everyone delivering health and care services in a number of ways: